brightsign/websocket-test/README.md

 ### Configure your BrightSign player:
 * Put the files "autorun.brs" and "index.html" on an SD card
 * Connect the BrightSign player to the internet, and power it up
-* You should see "RESPONSE: WebSocket rocks" on the connected display.
+* You should see "RESPONSE: Hi, you sent me WebSocket rocks" on the connected display.